LambdaPaul/imgui-odin/README.md

 ## Usage

 Copy the repo as a directory to your project and import it like you typically would in Odin.
-See examples for real code examples.
+See the examples directory for working Odin code.

 There is no need to run the build scripts unless you want to build the static libraries for yourself or if you want to build all the examples.